 How much does FCA crypto registration cost?

-For the crypto license UK application, the FCA charges to following fees:
+According to the latest update of the FCA Handbook in April 2021, for the crypto license UK application, the FCA charges to following fees:

 - £2,000 – for businesses with UK cryptoasset income up to £250,000